Clinical Practice Supports image

 • The types and doses of exercise that are best for specific cancers

-• Knowing when exercise programming is most effective
+• When exercise programming is most effective

 These questions must be answered to realize the maximum potential of exercise programming as a standard of care in a cancer care setting.
+The action framework provides a solid starting point for program development and delivery.
+Program evaluation and continued partnership with the Physical Activity and Cancer (PAC) research lab will inform these areas and support continued quality improvement in program delivery.

 Resources